jsa91/kwh_display/README.md

 ## ESP32

-To use *kwh_display*, start by cloning and then flashing the ESP32 with firmware `build-ESP32_GENERIC_250123.bin`, which is compiled from the [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) repository.
+To use *kwh_display*, start by flashing the ESP32 with firmware `build-ESP32_GENERIC_250123.bin`, which is compiled from the [MicroPython](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html) repository.

 Erase and the flash the ESP32 using [esptool](https://github.com/espressif/esptool).